 From time to time, we have a recurrence of head lice at the school.
 While head lice do not pose a significant medical issue, it can be a nuisance for all involved.
 Please take a moment to check your child’s head, and if you detect live lice or nits, we ask that you please keep your child(ren) home and undertake treatment.
-If you require more information about treatment, please contact the school, or the Perth District Health Unit (519-271-7600 x267 or www.pdhu.on.ca).
+If you require more information about treatment, please contact the school, or the Perth District Health Unit 519-271-7600 x267.

-We are pleased to announce a new opportunity for our Grades 3 – 8 students to get outdoors, be active, and have fun on a school outing.
-We will be participating in tubing at the River Valley Tube Slide (near St.Marys, ON), on Thursday, February 1, 2018.
+Our Grades 3-8 will once again be participating in tubing at River Valley Tube Slide, providing students an opportunity to get outdoors, be active, and have fun on a school outing.
+We will be tubing on Thursday, January 31, 2019.
 Students will leave from the school after the arrival of our buses, and return before the end of day bus departure time.
 The cost will be $20 per student, with some of the cost covered by Outdoor Education funding, provided by the Board.